Transfer to Transform 2026

 At Nationwide Children’s Hospital, we are deeply committed to translating cutting-edge research into real-world solutions that benefit children and families.
 Over the years, we have fostered a vibrant ecosystem where our clinicians, researchers and industry partners work together to bring breakthrough technologies from the laboratory, and bedside, to the marketplace.
 This collaboration accelerates the development of novel treatments, devices and therapies, ensuring that they reach the patients who need them the most.

 We believe that the future of pediatric care hinges on fostering a strong culture of innovation, collaboration and shared purpose.
-As the health care landscape continues to evolve, we are excited about the opportunities ahead and are eager to expand our impact through continued partnerships and knowledge exchange.
-As you read the following pages of this report, I hope it is clear to you the commitment that Nationwide Children’s Hospital has made to impacting the lives of children everywhere through its innovation and commercialization efforts.
-I am truly honored to be a part of this team, and humbled daily by the amazing individuals that drive our commercialization engine.
+In the evolving health care landscape, we are excited about the opportunities ahead and are eager to expand our impact through commercialization.
+As you read the following pages of this report, our hope is to convey the commitment that Nationwide Children’s Hospital has made to impact the lives of children everywhere through its innovation efforts.
+I am truly honored to be a part of this team and humbled daily by the amazing individuals that drive our commercialization engine.

-The collaborative research of Scott Harper, PhD and Paul Martin, PhD, embodies the spirit of innovative research and discovery.
-To recognize their dedication, creativity, collaboration, and impact, on behalf of the Office of Technology Commercialization (OTC) at Nationwide Children’s, Abigail Wexner Research Institute President Dennis Durbin, MD, presented Drs.
-Harper and Martin with the 2024 Excellence in Innovation Award during the AWRI Annual Research Retreat on November 13, 2024.
+Timothy Cripe, MD, PhD, is a nationally recognized leader in pediatric cancer research, known for his relentless pursuit of innovative therapies that improve outcomes for children with cancer.
+His research embodies the spirit of innovative research and discovery.
+To recognize Dr. Cripe’s dedication, creativity, collaboration and impact, on behalf of the Office of Technology Commercialization (OTC) at Nationwide Children’s, Abigail Wexner Research Institute President Dennis Durbin, MD, presented Dr. Cripe with the 2025 Excellence in Innovation Award during the AWRI Research Retreat on November 17, 2025.

 Available Technologies